oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ## Passwordless One-Time Passwork (OTP)

-In a passwordless One-Time Password (OTP) scheme, the user is in posession of a one-time password generator.
+In a passwordless One-Time Password (OTP) scheme, the user is in possession of a one-time password generator.
 This generator may be a hardware device, or implemented as an app on a mobile phone.
 The user provides a user identifier and one-time password, which is verified by the Authorization Server before it issues an Authorization Code, which can be exchanged for an Access and Refresh Token.

 * The Client collects username and OTP from user.
 * The Client sends an [Authorization Challenge Request](#authorization-challenge-request) to the [Authorization challenge endpoint](#authorization-challenge-endpoint) including the username and OTP.
 * The Authorization Server verifies the username and OTP and returns an Authorization Code.
-* The Client requests an Access Token and Refresh Token by issueing a [Token Request](#token-request) to the Token Endpoint.
+* The Client requests an Access Token and Refresh Token by issuing a [Token Request](#token-request) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the requested tokens.

 ## E-Mail Confirmation Code